 Richard Mermer Quaddie – This plaque was presented to the club by Jean Wright in 1996 to honor Richard Mermer, a retired Physical Education teacher from Ontario.
 Richard was a top bowler and a highly respected coach before he passed away.

-Jean Wright Mixed Triples – Jean Wright was a top singles player and a long time member of the club.
+Jean Travis Wright was born in Davidson SK in 1917 and grew up in Vancouver.
+She was a top singles player and a long time member and passionate supporterof the club.
+She served as Honorary President.
 She donated the trophy in memory of her husband.
 It was first awarded in 2002.
+She passed away at her home in Victoria Dec 29, 2008.

 Totem Mixed Pairs – This tournament has a long and interesting past.
 Originally, the winners were presented with a pair of authentic miniature totems.
 The winners could keep one each for a year and then return them for the next year’s winners.
 The totems were carved in the 1920’s by Charlie James, a carver from Port Townsend, Washington, at the request of club member, William Halliwell.
 Charles James died in 1938.
 There are beautiful pictures in a binder in the club.
 In 1984 the executive committee decided that due to the value of these totems ($3000 each) plus the need for safe-keeping, restoration etc. they should be donated to the Royal BC Museum who now holds them in their collection.